 - 1. The Subscriber or organization administrator requests revocation of the Certificate through a GCC account which controls the lifecycle of the Certificate; - 2.
 The Subscriber requests revocation through an authenticated request to GlobalSign's support team or GlobalSign's Registration Authority; - 3.
-GlobalSign receives notice or otherwise becomes aware that the Subscriber has been added as a denied party or prohibited person to a blacklist, or is operating from a prohibited destination under the laws of GlobalSign's jurisdiction of operation; - 4.
+GlobalSign receives notice or otherwise becomes aware that the Subscriber has been added as a denied party or prohibited person to a blocklist, or is operating from a prohibited destination under the laws of GlobalSign's jurisdiction of operation; - 4.
 Following the request for cancellation of a Certificate; - 5.
-If a Certificate has been reissued, GlobalSign may revoke the previously issued Certificate; - 6.
+If a Certificate has been re-issued, GlobalSign may revoke the previously issued Certificate: - 6.
 Under certain licensing arrangements, GlobalSign may revoke Certificates following expiration or termination of the license agreement; and - 7.
 GlobalSign determines the continued use of the Certificate is otherwise harmful to the business of GlobalSign or third parties.
-When considering whether Certificate usage is harmful to a third party's business or reputation, GlobalSign will consider, amongst other

-- things, the nature and number of complaints received, the identity of the complainant(s), relevant legislation in force, responses to the alleged harmful use by the Subscriber; - 8.
-If Microsoft, in its sole discretion, identifies a Code Signing or EV Code Signing Certificate as either containing a deceptive name or as being used to promote malware or unwanted software, Microsoft will contact GlobalSign and request that it revoke the Certificate.
-GlobalSign will either revoke the Certificate within a commercially-reasonable timeframe, or request an exception from Microsoft within two (2) business days of receiving Microsoft's request.
-Microsoft may either grant or deny the exception at its sole discretion.
-In the event that Microsoft does not grant the exception, GlobalSign will revoke the Certificate within a commercially-reasonable timeframe not to exceed two (2) business days; or - 9.
-If Microsoft, it its sole discretion, identifies an SSL Certificate is being used to promote malware or unwanted software, Microsoft will contact GlobalSign and request that it revoke the Certificate.
-GlobalSign will either revoke the Certificate within a commercially-reasonable timeframe, or request an exception from Microsoft within two (2) business days of receiving Microsoft's request.
-Microsoft may either grant or deny the exception at its sole discretion.
-In the event that Microsoft does not grant the exception, GlobalSign will revoke the Certificate within a commercially-reasonable timeframe not to exceed two (2) business days; - 10.
+When considering whether Certificate usage is harmful to a third party's business or reputation, GlobalSign will consider, amongst other things, the nature and number of complaints received, the identity of the complainant(s), relevant legislation in force, responses to the alleged harmful use by the Subscriber; If Microsoft, in its sole discretion, identifies a certificate whose usage or attributes are determined to be contrary to the objectives of the Trusted Root Program, Microsoft will notify GlobalSign and request that it revoke the certificate.
+GlobalSign will either revoke the certificate or request an exception from Microsoft within 24 hours of receiving Microsoft's notice.
+Microsoft will review submitted material and inform GlobalSign of its final decision to grant or deny the exception at its sole discretion.
+In the event that Microsoft does not grant the exception, GlobalSign will revoke the certificate within 24 hours of the exception being denied. - 8.
 Death of a Subscriber.